starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 11. Run the RSI Launcher, log in, and click install to finish installing the game

 ### Bottles
+{: .important }
+> Do not change the game path in the RSI Launcher.
+Instead, put the game prefix on the game location you want
+>
+> Ensure the install location is whitelisted using Flatseal or similar methods.
+>
+> The RSI Launcher does not support temp paths via xdg-portals.

 1. Create a new gaming bottle
 2. Change the wine runner to UMU-Proton or "system wine" 10.0
 3. Use the "Install Programs..."
 Star Citizen option
 4. Run Star citizen, log in, and click install to finish installing the game

 ### Faugus Launcher
+{: .important }
+> Do not change the game path in the RSI Launcher.
+Instead, put the game prefix on the game location you want
+>
+> Ensure the install location is whitelisted using Flatseal or similar methods.
+>
+> The RSI Launcher does not support temp paths via xdg-portals.

 1. Download latest [Star Citizen installer](https://robertsspaceindustries.com/download)
 2. Press the "New" button
 3. Set title to "Star Citizen"